 To obtain the necessary appeal forms for an Academic Dismissal, the student should contact Student Central.
 Appeal forms along with instructions will be sent to the student.
-Academic Dismissal appeals for reinstatement must be submitted in writing to Student Central or a Student Support Coordinator.
+Academic Dismissal appeals for reinstatement must be submitted via the correct form through Student Central.
 All Academic Dismissals must be successfully appealed prior to attempting to continue study at Concordia University Texas.
 Appeal for readmission to Concordia must be completed and a decision received by the last day to add a course in order to be able to register in that session.